pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 <!-- md:hosted -->

 If you are using pretix Hosted, you can activate the automatic transaction report via pretix's integration with GoCardless.
+This service is on the organizer level, meaning that bank data imported via this method is available for all events associated with the organizer.
 Navigate to [Your organizer] :fontawesome-solid-arrow-right: ":material-bank: Bank transfer" :fontawesome-solid-arrow-right: "Automatic import".

 ![Page titled Automatic transaction import, containing a lot of information and a button for uploading unmatched transactions for review.](../../assets/screens/payment/automatic-transaction-import.png "Automatic transaction import" )